Dayton-Wright RB-1 Racer: Design and development

 The RB-1 was a high-wing monoplane with a monocoque fuselage and cantilever wing built around a solid balsa wood core laminated with plywood and covered in linen that incorporated a mechanism designed by Charles Hampson Grant to vary its camber in flight by adjusting the angles of the leading and trailing edges, with the trailing edge being a plain flap, and the leading edge functioning similarly.
 The aircraft also featured a retractable undercarriage operated by a hand-crank making it one of the first instances of undercarriage retraction for aerodynamic benefit alone.
+The design incorporated one particularly unique design element - the variable wing camber was mechanically linked to the landing gear, and the two worked in unison.
+This meant that the wing’s configuration adapted to high-speed flight when the gear was retracted and to lower-speed flight when the gear was extended.

 The propeller shaft was mounted through a large oval radiator.
 The pilot had no forward view, but was provided with flexible celluloid side windows.
 Cockpit access was through a hatch in the top of the fuselage.

 A prototype was built using non-retractable gear and strut-braced wings.
 A shorter tapered "racing wing" was installed afterward with leading and trailing edge flaps interconnected with landing gear deployment.
 The mechanisms and hinges for the wing flaps were exposed across the top of the solid wing.
 The racing wing produced directional instability requiring small tail fins to be added.